 The Scale of the Problem

 Review manipulation on Amazon takes several forms.
-Sellers offer refunds or free products in exchange for five-star reviews — technically against Amazon’s policies, but widely practiced.
+Sellers offer refunds or free products in exchange for five-star reviews, technically against Amazon’s policies but widely practiced.
 Review brokers sell packages of positive reviews for a flat fee.
-Some sellers even use “review hijacking,” attaching their new product listing to an existing high-rated product to inherit its review history.
+Some sellers use review hijacking, attaching a new product listing to an existing high-rated one to inherit its review history.

-Amazon has invested heavily in fighting manipulation, and they’ve made progress.
-But the arms race between Amazon’s detection systems and bad-faith sellers continues — and shoppers are caught in the middle.
+Amazon has invested heavily in fighting manipulation and made real progress.
+But the arms race between Amazon’s detection systems and bad-faith sellers continues, and shoppers are caught in the middle.

 What Amazon Reviews Are Actually Good For